Giant magnetoresistance in weakly disordered non-Galilean invariant conductors: Magnetohydrodynamic description

 In these notations the constitutive relations Eqs. (\ref{eq:constitutive_j}) and (\ref{eq:constitutive_j_epsilon}) for the particle and entropy currents can be written in the form

-where $\hat{\Upsilon}$ is the matrix of intrinsic kinetic coefficients, which characterizes the dissipative properties of the electron liquid, and the column-vector $\vec{\bf X}'$ represents the thermodynamic forces conjugate to the variables $\vec{x}$~\cite{LL-V5}.
-The column-vector of thermodynamic forces consists of the electromotive force (EMF) and the temperature gradient, and can be written in the form \cite{LL-V8}
+where $\hat{\Upsilon}$ is the matrix of intrinsic kinetic coefficients, which characterizes the dissipative properties of the electron liquid, and the column vector $\vec{\bf X}'$ represents the thermodynamic forces conjugate to the variables $\vec{x}$~\cite{LL-V5}.
+The column vector of thermodynamic forces consists of the electromotive force (EMF) and the temperature gradient, and can be written in the form \cite{LL-V8}

-The second term above describes the contribution to EMF caused by the Lorentz force exerted by of a magnetic field in a moving liquid.
-The first term can be written as a pure gradient, and is given by
+The second term above describes the contribution to EMF caused by the Lorentz force exerted by a magnetic field in a moving liquid \cite{Note}.
+The first term can be written as a pure gradient and is given by